Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 ### Step 1: AMI

-First, you'll now be presented with a list of **Amazon Machine Images (AMIs)**.
+First, you'll be presented with a list of **Amazon Machine Images (AMIs)**.
 These define the base operating system and software that will be automatically installed on your instance.
 Of particular interest are the **Community AMIs**, where other AWS users have posted custom AMIs that you can use.

 [Louis Aslett](http://www.louisaslett.com/RStudio_AMI/) kindly maintains an RStudio AMI that I suggest using.
 To access it, click on *Community AMIs*, then search for "rstudio aslett".
 You'll see several options, pick the one with the most current RStudio and R versions, for me these are `0.99.491` and `3.2.3` respectively.
 Click the *Select* button next to this AMI.